At a Glance

 Our Verdict

-The ComMarker B4 60W MOPA earns the top rating because no other machine under $1,100 combines 60W JPT MOPA, LightBurn support, and a work area that handles tumblers.
-It is the benchmark for serious makers and small business operators.
-Two things to verify before buying: first, check whether ASIN B0CGX9TBGQ is in stock — the B4 line is end-of-life, and if both the B4 and B6 MOPA are available at similar prices, the B6's autofocus makes it the stronger long-term buy.
+The ComMarker B4 60W MOPA earns the top rating because no other machine under $1,100 combines 60W JPT MOPA, LightBurn support, and a 60W power level.
+The standard 110×110mm work area is smaller than some alternatives — tumblers require a rotary and the work area is tight for large pieces.
+It is the benchmark for serious makers and small business operators doing metal-focused work.
+Two things to verify before buying: first, check whether ASIN B0CGX9TBGQ is in stock — the B4 line is end-of-life, and if both the B4 and B6 MOPA are available at similar prices, the B6's autofocus and updated form factor make it the stronger long-term buy.
 Second, budget time for LightBurn setup — the COR file configuration takes an hour the first time.
 For experienced users who know what they are buying into, this remains the benchmark purchase under $1,100.

 | Full Specifications | |